Danika-Balas/LondonBikeshare/README.md

 ### Enter data

 <img src="https://github.com/Danika-Balas/LondonBikeshare/blob/main/images/input_data.png" width="512" />

 ### Receive a prediction based on input data

 <img src="https://github.com/Danika-Balas/LondonBikeshare/blob/main/images/prediction.png" width="512" />

-This value is the predicted number bike share rides that will be initiated for a given hour in London.
+This value is the predicted number of bike share rides that will be initiated for a given hour in London.

 ## Developing the Model
 Code available [here](LondonBikeshare_modelDev.ipynb).

-Data was sourced from the [Transport for London](<https://cycling.data.tfl.gov.uk/>) open cycling data.
+Data was sourced from [Transport for London](<https://cycling.data.tfl.gov.uk/>) open cycling data.
 This specific dataset was cleaned by Hristo Mavrodiev and can be downloaded [here](<https://www.kaggle.com/hmavrodiev/london-bike-sharing-dataset>).

 Several exploratory data analysis techniques were used to understand the dataset and determine which variables would be the most effective to predict the count of bike share rides initiated (cnt).